jtl-software/connector-documentation/book/fundamentals.rst

 When instantiating the connector application, you can pass two optional arguments: config that implements ``Noodlehaus\ConfigInterface`` and ``Jtl\Connector\Core\Config\ConfigSchema`` class.

 Let's focus on second one ``Jtl\Connector\Core\Config\ConfigSchema``.
 This class is used to define what parameters must/can contain config.
 In short it validates config class.
 You can use default parameters or extend this by your own.
+You can read more about configuration later in this book.

 Config class should implement ``Noodlehaus\ConfigInterface`` class interface.
 By default you can use ``Jtl\Connector\Core\Config\FileConfig``.

 Core definitions classes
 ------------------------

-New core contain special classes in ``Jtl\Connector\Core\Definition`` namespace.
+Core contain special classes in ``Jtl\Connector\Core\Definition`` namespace.
 Definitions are describing connector environment in different parts.
-Here are
+Here is list with short description about them:

 - Action
     - contain all action names that can be called.
 Can be used to check if action belongs to core or endpoint.